 I hiked down South Mountain Road, returning to the faint trail, and then sighing in frustration; I started down the old trail.
 Unfortunately, the trail disappeared within 20 yards, and I could not determine where to go around a large outcropping of rock.
 I was also basically in the backyard of a large home where they appeared to be having a party in the backyard.
 I was not invited and doubted I would be welcomed, so I turned and headed back to the road.

 The growing darkness made me anxious to either find the trail and disappear into the forest to find camping or call a taxi to take me to a hotel.
 Since I could not find the trail, I called three taxi companies and got no answers.
 Everything went to voicemail.

 I stood shivering in the middle of the suburban road, looking at the houses and wondering if I should ask to camp in the woods behind someone’s home.
 It was getting cold, and I wanted to crawl under my warm quilt.

-I was in New England on a fairly unknown trail.
+I was in New England on an unknown trail.
 If I knocked on someone’s door and asked to sleep on their property, I had about an 80% chance of having the police called on me.
 New Englanders are a cautious lot.

 New England Trail – Leg Bone Camp

 The trail continued down the mountain before leveling out for a few yards.
-I was barely able to see at this point, and turned right, headed into the hardwood trees to find a clear, flat spot for my Big Agnes Copper Spur UL 1 tent.
-I like this tent because it has a small footprint, so it is easy to find camp spots.
+I could barely see at this point, and I turned right and headed into the hardwood trees to find a clear, flat spot for my Big Agnes Copper Spur UL 1 tent.
+I like this tent because it has a small footprint, making it easy to find camp spots.

 Road walking, wandering around, lost, and the anxiety of finding a place to stay for the night was tiring.
 This campsite was not ideal, but there were no residences near me, and I appeared to be on Land Trust property.